Flipping-Utilities/rl-plugin/README.md

 #### On Runelite Client Shutdown
-The runelite client will tell the plugin when its shutting down and will allow it to execute some code before that happens.
+The Runelite client will tell the plugin when it's shutting down and will allow it to execute some code before that happens.
 This occurs in `onClientShutdown` in the FlippingPlugin class.
 Not much happens other than saving user data to disk and cancelling any background jobs that were running.